Also Featured In

 Type: Historic Sites, Religious Sites, Sightseeing

-This is Thailand's most venerated and glittering sight, the Grand Palace, which is home to the country's most visited temple, Wat Phra Kaew, more commonly known as the Temple of the Emerald Buddha.
-Built by King Rama I, it is the most revered spot in Thailand, and packed with merit making locals on weekends.
+Started by King Rama I in 1792, and then home to both the King and the Emerald Buddha, this stunning spot should be on every visitor's historical Thai site list.
+The Grand Palace is Thailand's most venerated and glittering sight, home to the country's most visited temple, Wat Phra Kaew, more commonly known as the Temple of the Emerald Buddha, and is the most revered spot in Thailand, packed with merit making locals on weekends.
 Make sure not to miss the Emerald Buddha.
 It may only be 31 inches tall, but it is the most worshipped statue in the country.
 You can buy joss sticks, candles, and gold leaves if you wish to join the pilgrims in the temple making their offerings.
 Proper attire is required, appropriate attire is required, no singlets, shorts, skirts, sandals, or revealing clothing of any nature is allowed,although if you forget there are sarongs available for use.

 Sana Chai Rd